HOME PAGE

 14.13: Darkness, stagnation, Negligence, and delusion: these come forth when Tamas increases, O Joy (son) of Kurus.

 Aprakāsa means lack of illumination, or darkness or lack of knowledge.
 Here it is not book knowledge.
-It is the knowledge of the Supreme or Self.
+It is the Spiritual Knowledge of the Supreme or Self.
 Apravrttih is lack of forward movement or progress, stagnation; Mohah is delusion; Kuru-nandana means joy and son of Kurus: It is like saying that Arjuna is the pride and joy of the Kurus.
 When Tamas dominates, darkness descends; illusion ascends; stagnation stays; and negligence pervades.

 14.15: Attaining dissolution during Rajas, (it) takes birth among those attached to action.
 In like manner, when one dissolves during Tamasic nature, he takes birth in an ignorant womb.